-- (a) Vendors who fail to make delivery or perform in accordance with the conditions, specifications, drawings or terms and conditions of a purchase order or contract shall be notified in writing, stating the nature of their failure to perform and provide a time certain for correcting the failure.
+- Vendors who fail to make delivery or perform in accordance with the conditions, specifications, drawings or terms and conditions of a purchase order or contract shall be notified in writing, stating the nature of their failure to perform and provide a time certain for correcting the failure.
 Reasonable time for correcting the failure should not be generally less than ten (10) calendar days after receipt of such notice by the vendor, except in case of a documented emergency.
 The notification shall also provide that should the vendor fail to perform within the time provided, that: It will be in default; it will be removed from the University's vendor and competitive solicitation lists; and the University will re-procure the commodity or service from another source, which will obligate the vendor to pay all re-procurement costs and costs for cover. - (b) Unless the vendor corrects its failure to perform within the time provided, or unless the University determines based on its own investigation that the vendor's failure is legally excusable, the vendor shall be found in default and issued a second notice stating the reasons the vendor is considered in default and stating that the University has re-procured the commodity or service and the amount of the procurement and the cover cost.
-The University shall also advise the defaulting vendor that the vendor firm has been removed from the vendor and competitive procurement lists pursuant to this regulation rule and will not be eligible to submit a competitive solicitation or be awarded a contract until such time as the University is reimbursed for all re-procurement costs and for costs of cover.
-The defaulting vendor also shall be advised of the right to protest as provided in (17) (c) of this Regulation and shall follow the protest procedures provided in (17). petition the University's vendor and competitive administrative hearing on the intended decision to remove the vendor from the University's vendor and competitive procurement lists pursuant to 120.57 Florida Statutes or applicable Board of Governors Regulations, and shall be given time within which to submit the petition.
+The University shall also advise the defaulting vendor that the vendor has been removed from the vendor and competitive procurement lists pursuant to this regulation and will not be eligible to submit a competitive solicitation or be awarded a contract until such time as the University is reimbursed for all re-procurement costs and for costs of cover.
+The defaulting vendor also shall be advised of the right to protest as provided in (16) (c) of this Regulation and shall follow the protest procedures provided in (16).